gravitydev/scoop/README.md

 *Mostly usable* This API sacrifices some safety for flexibility and in some cases readability.
 It reads a lot closer to actual SQL and you can actually combine the model objects with custom query strings.

+The main difference compared with SQL is that you should define the aliases before hand.

 ```scala
 import com.gravitydev.scoop._, query._